Noel-Lawrence-2004/Image-Processing-RL-Agent/README.md

 ---

-Failure Modes
+### Failure Modes
-Over-sharpening or over-contrast adjustments in already well-optimized images.
+  - Over adjustments in already well-optimized images causing yolo confidence to drop.

-Sensitivity to YOLO confidence noise — minor fluctuations can mislead the reward.
+  - Sensitivity to YOLO confidence noise — minor fluctuations can mislead the reward.

-Short episode lengths (5 steps) limiting the agent’s opportunity to explore multiple small adjustments.

 ---

-Future Improvements
+### Agent Improvements
-Reward shaping: Better balance between detection count and confidence improvement.

-Longer episodes: Allow the agent to make gradual changes.

-Adaptive step sizes: Reduce overshooting in well-lit images.

-Multi-objective reward: Penalize overly aggressive changes that hurt visual quality.
+The agent could be improved by trying other algorithms such as TD3 or any other continuous policy agents.
+Better balance between detection count and confidence improvement.
+Penalize overly aggressive changes that hurt visual quality.